 On the rotorcraft side, total shipments rose by 6.7 percent year-over-year, with gains in both the turbine segment (2.1 percent) and the piston-powered segment (19.2 percent).
 Bell, buoyed by a ramp-up in the 505, saw its deliveries more than double year-over-year.
 The Textron subsidiary handed over five copies of the light single rotorcraft in the first six months of 2017, just after it received Transport Canada type certification; that number swelled to 59 in the first half of 2018.

 Airbus Helicopters saw a drop in deliveries, among civilian and military-use civil models, from 175 in the first half of 2017 to 132 through the same period this year, handing over 16 fewer H145/H145Ms and nine fewer H130s.
 Leonardo noted a 9.6 percent decrease in deliveries year-over-year, with 12 fewer members of its AW109 family handed over in the first half of 2018, while Sikorsky delivered just one S-92 in the first six months of the year, versus a trio of S-76s in the same period last year.
 Though Robinson Helicopter’s deliveries were up by 14.6 percent over the first half of 2017, the California company handed over four fewer turbine-powered R66s in the first six months of this year.

 Billings in both the airplane and rotorcraft sectors were down from the first half of 2017, reflecting a higher percentage of lower-cost aircraft deliveries.

-“Though this quarter’s results are mixed, we are glad to see that demands for training aircraft are driving increase in the piston and rotorcraft segments,” said GAMA president and CEO Pete Bunce.
-“The Boeing 2018 Pilot and Technician Outlook shows the demand for pilots, technicians, and other aviation industry professionals is at an all-time high.”
+“Though this quarter’s results are mixed, we are glad to see that demands for training aircraft are driving an increase in the piston and rotorcraft segments,” said GAMA president and CEO Pete Bunce.
+“The Boeing 2018 Pilot and Technician Outlook shows the demand for pilots, technicians and other aviation industry professionals is at an all-time high.”